MArKkwanGuan/ViroGlobe/README.md

 The simulator preserves key transmission processes including biting dynamics, infection pressure, vector competence, extrinsic incubation, recovery, severe disease progression, and mortality.
 Conventional CPU-style ABM updates are reformulated as GPU-vectorized matrix and tensor operations, enabling high-resolution global simulation, long-horizon forecasting, validation, and intervention analysis on a single NVIDIA A100 or Huawei Ascend 910B GPU.

-This folder is a GitHub-ready source release.
-It intentionally excludes local data, generated cache files, experiment outputs, and Python bytecode.

 ## Repository Layout